Bellenden Road Nature Garden

 Bellenden Road Nature Garden is a very small nature reserve in Peckham in the London Borough of Southwark.
-It is managed by the London Wildlife Trust and it opened in August 2010.
+It opened in August 2010.

 The site was established to promote sustainable gardening and nature study for local schools and community groups.
 It contains a stag beetle loggery, wildflower borders, and a native hedgerow.
 Wildlife includes common toads, great tits, bees, and butterflies.

-Access to the garden is available only by prior arrangement with the Trust.